Bohdan-Khomtchouk/PubData/README.md

 Future plans include adding web server support for PubData, and contributions from the open source community are welcome.

-PubData is designed as a graphical user interface (GUI) software program written in the Python programming language and PySide (Python binding of the cross-platform GUI toolkit Qt).
+PubData is designed as a graphical user interface (GUI) software program written in the Python programming language and PyQt4 (Python binding of the cross-platform GUI toolkit Qt).
 PubData can remotely search, access, view, and retrieve files from the deeply nested directory trees of any major bioinformatics database via a local computer network.

 By assembling all major bioinformatics databases under the roof of one software program, PubData allows the user to avoid the unnecessary hassle and non-standardized complexities inherent to accessing databases one-by-one using an Internet browser.
 More importantly, it allows a user to query multiple databases simultaneously for user-specified keywords (e.g., `human`, `cancer`, `transcriptome`).
 As such, PubData allows researchers to search, access, view, and download files from the FTP servers of any major bioinformatics database directly from one centralized location.
 By using only a GUI, PubData allows the user to simultaneously surf multiple bioinformatics FTP servers directly from the comfort of their local computer.